sarasrking/Introduction-to-Jupyter-Notebooks/Getting started with R.md

 Question:
 - How do you open a notebook and what do you do when you get there?
 Objectives:
-- Open a notebook then use markdown and Python to perform basic tasks
+- Open a notebook then use markdown and R to perform basic tasks
 Activity:
  - With a group, work on a calculation and have a go at changing some of the code to produce different results.
 Keypoints: